Structs

 Unnamed structs are not limited to local scope.
 They can also be declared globally and accessed across functions (if marked public).

-public config = const struct {
+pub const CONFIG = struct {

 host = "127.0.0.1",